Frvetz/FS22_RealisticDamageSystem/README.md

 ![repairing_en](https://github.com/Frvetz/FS22_RealisticDamageSystem/assets/76913845/ecc0363c-392b-4c5e-8e43-f77d041a0d45)

 ### Maintenance menu
-In this window (CTRL + M) you can see a text that shows how many damages can be repaired in total, how much the repair will cost with the current selection and when it will be completed.
+In this window (CTRL + J) you can see a text that shows how many damages can be repaired in total, how much the repair will cost with the current selection and when it will be completed.
 The vehicle cannot be used during maintenance!

 Below the text you can select how many damages should be repaired...